yongler/Peggle-clone/README.md

 ### Integration testing

+- App
+    - User can see play and design, on click should move to respective levels
+    - at levels screen, user can click level name to play or design it depending on previous chosen 'play' or 'design'

 - Test palette
-    - Blue button
+    - Peg buttons
         - When button is tapped, it should indicate that it is selected
-        - When button is tapped and game area is tapped and there are no colliding pegs and it is within game area, it should add a blue peg
+        - When button is tapped and game area is tapped and there are no colliding pegs and it is within game area, it should add selected peg
-        - When button is tapped and game area is tapped and there are colliding pegs or it is not within game area, it should not add a blue peg
+        - When button is tapped and game area is tapped and there are colliding pegs or it is not within game area, it should not add elected peg
-    - Orange button
+    - Block Button
         - When button is tapped, it should indicate that it is selected
-        - When button is tapped and game area is tapped and there are no colliding pegs  and it is within game area, it should add a orange peg
-        - When button is tapped and game area is tapped and there are colliding pegs or it is not within game area, it should not add a orange peg
-   - Purple button
-        - When button is tapped, it should indicate that it is selected
-        - When button is tapped and game area is tapped and there are no colliding pegs  and it is within game area, it should add a orange peg
-        - When button is tapped and game area is tapped and there are colliding pegs or it is not within game area, it should not add a orange peg
-   - Green button
-        - When button is tapped, it should indicate that it is selected
-        - When button is tapped and game area is tapped and there are no colliding pegs  and it is within game area, it should add a orange peg
-        - When button is tapped and game area is tapped and there are colliding pegs or it is not within game area, it should not add a orange peg
-   - Red button
-        - When button is tapped, it should indicate that it is selected
-        - When button is tapped and game area is tapped and there are no colliding pegs  and it is within game area, it should add a orange peg
-        - When button is tapped and game area is tapped and there are colliding pegs or it is not within game area, it should not add a orange peg
-   - Yellow button
-        - When button is tapped, it should indicate that it is selected
-        - When button is tapped and game area is tapped and there are no colliding pegs  and it is within game area, it should add a orange peg
+        - When button is tapped and game area is tapped and it is within game area, it should add block
-        - When button is tapped and game area is tapped and there are colliding pegs or it is not within game area, it should not add a orange peg
+        - When button is tapped and game area is tapped and it is not within game area, it should not add block

    - Resize slider
          - When peg or block is tapped, and slider is slided to the right, peg or block should increase in size
          - Slider should stop sliding when the peg or block has increased 2 times as compared to original dimension